QuentinRa/blog.quentinra.dev/proj/project-management/index.md

 Honestly, this is a boring theoretical yet interesting course.
 You will learn a lot of things, but they may be a lot of vocabulary.
-I will try to make things in an useful way so that you will like it.
+I will try to make things in a useful way so that you will enjoy the course.

 * Write Specifications (CDC)
 * Project Structure